-Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism.
+Radicalisation is the processof a person legitimising support for, or use of, terrorist violence.
 It can happen in many different ways and settings.
-The School and its staff have a duty to have due regard to the need to prevent people from being drawn into terrorism (the Prevent duty).
+The college and its staff have a duty to have due regard to the need to prevent people from being drawn into terrorism (the Prevent duty).
 Protecting children from radicalisation: the Prevent Duty provides guidance for schools and childcare providers on preventing children and young people from being drawn into terrorism.

 All staff are encouraged to familiarise themselves with the government's website www.educateagainsthate.com.
-The website is designed to equip school leaders, teachers and parents with the information, tools and resources they need to recognise and address extremism and radicalisation in young people.
+The website is designed to equip college leaders, teachers and parents with the information, tools and resources they need to recognise and address extremism and radicalisation in young people.

-The School has a risk assessment process in place for considering and protecting children at risk of radicalisation and extremism.
-The risk assessment takes into consideration that the internet and use of social media have become major factors in the radicalisation of young people and our school's E-safety policy and curriculum embeds understanding of these particular risks.
+The college has a risk assessment process in place for considering and protecting children susceptible to the of radicalisation and extremism.
+The risk assessment takes into consideration that the internet and use of social media have become major factors in the radicalisation of young people and our college's Esafety policy and curriculum embeds understanding of these particular risks.

-Our school will help to identify young people at risk and work with local partnership arrangements including the Channel Programme to help support and divert any young people from associated harm: Click here for further guidance Channel Duty Guidance
+Our college will help to identify young people at risk and work with local partnership arrangements including the Channel Programme to help support and divert any young people from associated harm: Click here for further guidance Channel Duty Guidance care arrangements change) and notify the local authority of any known or suspected Private Fostering arrangement.
+We will support any subsequent assessment and remain alert to any additional needs that children placed away from their immediate families might face.
+See links for information on what constitutes private fostering and details of The Children's Act 1989: private fostering.